santeri3700/vive-pro-2-on-linux/README.md

 ---

 ## Known issues & Workarounds
+- SteamVR crashes with AMDGPU (and Wayland)
+  - Wayland related info and workaround(s): https://gitlab.freedesktop.org/drm/amd/-/issues/1980#note_1430834

+- SteamVR crashes and system freezes (AMDGPU) \
+  This is a Mesa related issue: https://gitlab.freedesktop.org/drm/amd/-/issues/1980

+  ### Crash workaround
+  * 1 - Boot system without the VIVE Link Box powered on or connected via USB

+  * 2 - Launch Steam and power on / connect the VIVE Link Box via USB (and display cable)

+  * 3 - Wait for Steam to detect the VR headset (VR button appear to the top right corner on Steam)

+  * 4 - Launch SteamVR and wait for it to crash.
+The headset displays a very laggy image for about 10 seconds before going dark. \
+  The "dc_stream_state" errors appear in system logs at this point.
+System will continue to function as normal.

+  * 5 - Power off or disconnect the VIVE Link Box and close Steam (wait for the Steam background processes to terminate)

+  * 6 - Launch Steam again and power on / connect the VIVE Link Box after Steam has opened.

+  * 7 - Launch SteamVR which should now start without problems or "dc_stream_state" error messages in the system logs.

+  * 8 - After enjoying some VR, close SteamVR and repeat steps 5-7 to play again or restart the system and start from step 1. \
+  Attempting to re-launch SteamVR without doing steps 5-7 at this point will result in a system crash every time.

 - Headset displays nothing and SteamVR fails to enable Direct Display Mode
   - This might be caused because of the missing kernel patches.
-The VIVE Pro 2 is not fully supported in the official releases of the Linux kernel as of 2022-06-12.
+The VIVE Pro 2 is not fully supported in the official releases of the Linux kernel as of 2022-07-06.
   - Wayland compatibility is a hit or miss (at least on SwayWM).
 Please open an issue if you have a workaround or tips regarding this.
   - Wayland related info and workaround(s): https://github.com/ValveSoftware/SteamVR-for-Linux/issues/499
   - Issue: https://github.com/ValveSoftware/SteamVR-for-Linux/issues/450

 - Visual artifacts (such as green pixel snow) caused by the "Asynchronous Reprojection".
   - Add `"enableLinuxVulkanAsync" : false,` under the `steamvr` section (above "installID") in the `steamvr.vrsettings` file: